-- Evidence of callbacks (webhooks) being captured for object state changes for Transactions, Batch Transactions, Wallets, Users and other objects as required.
+- Evidence of webhooks being captured for object state changes for Transactions, Batch Transactions, Wallets, Users and other objects as required.

-- If you are accepting credit card payments we will need to see evidence of card data being handled securely as well as require a copy of the relevant SAQ document completed for our records.
+- If you are accepting credit card payments, we'll need to see evidence of card data being handled securely as well as require a copy of the relevant SAQ document completed for our records.

 - Make sure you understand the AML / user verification data management requirements of your model and are passing all required data.